-- Any student who was given an ISS or OSS is not permitted to attend any dances following the suspension without prior permission from the principal. - 2.
-After entering the dance, no student is permitted to leave unless a parent/guardian comes for them. - All school rules of behavior and dress code are enforced at dances.
+- 1. Any student who was given an ISS or OSS is not permitted to attend any dances following the suspension without prior permission from the principal. - 2.
+After entering the dance, no student is permitted to leave unless a parent/guardian comes for them. - 3.
+All school rules of behavior and dress code are enforced at dances.
 Any student sent home from a dance for disciplinary reasons could be suspended. - 4.
 Under no circumstances will outsiders or guests be permitted to attend. - Rides should be at the school when the dance ends.
 Any student still remaining 15 minutes after the dance will not be permitted to attend the next dance. - 6.
-Students who are absent, or sent home by the school nurse, on the day of a dance may not attend; exception would be an official doctor's excuse presented to the office or to the administrator at the dance. - 7.
-Students with disciplinary violation(s) or attendance concerns may be prohibited from attending or participating in school dances. - 8.
+Students who are absent on the day of a dance may not attend; exception would be an official doctor's excuse presented to the office or to the administrator at the dance.

+- 7. Students with disciplinary violation(s) or attendance concerns may be prohibited from attending or participating in school dances. - 8.
 Food and drinks may be purchased at the dances.
-No outside food or drink will be permitted.